astronomer/docs/astro/configure-idp.md

 ---
 sidebar_label: "Set up an identity provider"
-title: "Set up an identity provider (IDP) for Astro"
+title: "Set up an identity provider (IdP) for Astro"
 id: configure-idp
 description: Configure federated authentication from a variety of third party identity providers on Astro.
 ---